Desolate Oath

 Why in the hells did the wretched thoughts have to permeate my dreams of all things?
 Do I have no sanctuary from Bhaal's whispers?
 Even for one gods-forsaken night?!

-I should head back to the willow to collect myself.
-I am unnerved.
+Focus.
+I need to collect myself.
+I am unmoored.

-I'm searching as I walk back, as if looking twice will manifest her.
+I return to the willow, scanning the path, as if looking twice will somehow manifest her.

-A pathetic notion, that a butcher would beg to be coddled.
+...It was a pathetic notion.
+That a butcher would beg to be coddled.

 It's all I'm good for.

-This is the nature of who I am.
-Fighting it won't keep me from my killing fate.
+This is the nature of who I am and fighting it won't keep me from my killing fate.

 By Bhaal's will, I live to serve and care only for Him.